The Need of Children in India

 Through The Egg Project, we are raising funds to support 5,000 “eggs.”
 Will you prayerfully consider joining us in our efforts to help 5,000 children and plant the seed of the good news of the Gospel in their hearts?

-Stepping Stones offer free after-school tutoring plus a healthy snack for children of all ages.
+The Egg Project offers free after-school tutoring plus a healthy snack for children of all ages.
 On Saturdays, centers provide Bible stories and songs, games, and life skills training covering topics ranging from good manners to health and hygiene.

 By explaining the gospel of Jesus Christ, we encourage faith in the one true God and emphasize the resultant transformation of character.